Conservation Area Appraisal

 Summary of Special Interest

 The Twickenham Green Conservation Area contains some of the oldest development in the area outside Twickenham town centre.
 It was one of the first areas to be developed away from the riverside, following Enclosure in 1813 and constitutes a mix of modest early 19th century cottages, mid-19th century houses, and later 19th/early 20th century larger red brick houses and parades of shops.
 The Green is a prominent area of open space and a remnant of the once extensive Hounslow Heath.
 Its shape has defined development along the three sides, and its open, verdant nature has helped to maintain the semi-rural historic character of the area.
-The buildings around it reflect the growth of the area and development from a rural area to being subsumed into Twickenham as a whole.
+The long views across the Green and the domestic scale of the townscape, unbroken by taller modern development, allow appreciation of its historic form and add greatly to the area's significance.
+These buildings reflect the growth of the area and development from a rural area to being subsumed into Twickenham as a whole.
 Relatively little change has occurred in the built environment since the early 20th century, with only a small amount of modern development, most notably the industrial estate.

 Evidence for a settlement at Twickenham can be traced back to a land charter from 704 AD referencing a settlement called ‘Twicanhom’.
 After the Norman Conquest, the manor comprising Twickenham, Whitton, Isleworth, and Hounslow was given to Walter de St Valery, alongside the manor of Hampton, and lands in Suffolk.
 Twickenham is not mentioned separately in the Domesday Book but is estimated to have had 25 households.
 The land where the settlement was located was all to the south of the River Crane.
 Common meadows formed later on the riverbank to the east which stretched north to Isleworth.
 To the west was heathland which reached north to Hounslow Heath, and south to Bushy Park, which was formed in 1491.
 The first houses in Twickenham were built in the 1560s along the river.
 Along Heath Lane (the present Heath Road), the first houses had been built by 1635.
 Some enclosure south of Whitton had also taken place by this date.
 Over the next century and a half, land was gradually further enclosed and given over to market gardens, or gardens for large houses.